-- If the system password is not defined, then the power manager will always start up in system mode, and configuration functions will then be available to anyone who accesses command mode. - The system password cannot begin with a forward slash (/) or backslash (\) character. - The system password cannot include non-printable characters, spaces, asterisks (), or quotation marks.

-• User name: The user name allows you to set up an additional layer of security for Web access to command mode by requiring that users correctly enter both a name and a password.
+- If the system password is not defined, then the power manager will always start up in system mode, and configuration functions will then be available to anyone who accesses command mode. - The system password cannot begin with a forward slash (/) or backslash (\) character. - The system password cannot include non-printable characters, spaces, asterisks (), or quotation marks. - User name: The user name allows you to set up an additional layer of security for Web access to command mode by requiring that users correctly enter both a name and a password.

-The user name is never required when accessing the manager via the text interface.
-The user name prompt appears only when the power manager is accessed via the Web browser interface and a user name has been defined.
+The user name is required only when the power manager is accessed via the Web browser interface.
 (The user name must be 4 to 16 characters, and the default is undefined.)